 Shawn Renee Lent moves this world as a social practice dance artist, program manager, writer, non-profit arts consultant, dance educator, and facilitator, with experience from a field in Bosnia to a children’s cancer hospital in revolutionary Egypt.
 Her work is investigating embodied peace, diplomatic innovation, and the arts as a conduit for critical social intervention.

 - Programs and Communications Director for Chicago Dancemakers Forum

-- Lead of Dance Peace, an initiative creating dance and music education opportunities for refugee children and teens alongside their diverse neighbors in Chicago [Dance Peace was featured on PBS P.O.V.]
+- Lead of Dance Peace, an initiative creating dance education opportunities for refugee children and teens alongside their diverse neighbors in Chicago [Dance Peace was featured on PBS P.O.V. and Atlantic Media]

 Shawn served as the EducationUSA Egypt Advising Coordinator at AMIDEAST Cairo (through the U.S. Department of State) 2013-2015, receiving an award from the ambassador which is a rare honor for a non-embassy employee.
 She is honored to have been a U.S. Fulbright Scholar to Egypt 2012-2013, a United Nations Alliance of Civilizations International Fellow, and the 2014 Commencement Speaker for Millikin University.
 From 2006-2012, she served as Arts Integration Program Specialist for Columbia College Chicago’s Center for Community Arts Partnerships, and from 2015-2017 she was a writer and Alliance Building Lead for the think tank and online publication Createquity and, from 2017-2019, an editing contributor for the Clyde Fitch Report.

 Shawn creates dance experiences that haven’t before existed in the world, and is becoming an artist on her own terms.
 Her recent works include collaboration on Global Water Dances – Flint MI 2017, years of arts programming at 57357 Children’s Cancer Hospital of Egypt, and a project through SUNY Purchase bringing dance conservatory students into dance activism in Yonkers (example videos available here).
 She has spoken about her practice while a panelist/presenter at the University of Maryland, Brigham Young University, Hope College, Chapman University, Columbia College Chicago, German Mission to the United Nations, Universal Exposition Milan, Dance + Social Justice Conference at NYU, and TEDx Shibin El Kom.
 In 2013, her blog post Am I a Dancer Who Gave Up? went viral.